shibbir/notebook/README.md

 ```
 > Note: you have to manually create both __c:\mongodb\data\db__ and __c:\mongodb\log__ directory.

-5. Open commad prompt as administrator and run the following commands:
+5. Open the command prompt as administrator and run the following commands:

 ```bash
 mongod -f c:\mongodb\mongod.conf